All Products

 • Requirements

-To resolve the issues related to reads and updates of historical data, X-Engine can be used as a separate database to store only archived data.
-X-Engine must meet the following requirements:
+To resolve the issues related to the reads and updates of historical data, X-Engine Edition can be used as a separate database to store only archived data.
+X-Engine Edition must meet the following requirements:

 • It must provide a large storage capacity to save online data that is continuously generated.
 This way, you do not need to worry about the storage capacity.

-• It must provide the same interfaces as your online databases.
+• X-Engine Edition must provide the same interfaces as your online databases.
 For example, the archive database must support MySQL protocols in the same manner as the online databases.
-This ensures that your applications can access the online databases and X-Engine, without the need to modify your code.
+This ensures that your applications can access the online databases and X-Engine Edition and no modifications of your code are required.

 • It must be cost-efficient.
 For example, you can compress data to reduce the consumed disk space and use low-cost storage media to store large volumes of data.